 Voices of Holocaust Survivors: Oral Histories and Personal Narratives

 Survivors’ personal stories are a powerful primary source for learning about the Holocaust.
-Explore the Library’s collection of oral histories, autobiographies, biographies and memoirs of Holocaust survivors.
+Explore the Library’s collection of oral histories, autobiographies, biographies, and memoirs of Holocaust survivors.
 Also available is a LibGuide, Holocaust Research, Education, and Remembrance Online, put together by Dorot Jewish Division Staff, outlining online resources at NYPL and beyond including research, curriculum, and multimedia resources.

 Vladka Meed (Feigele Pelte Miedzyrzecki) was a teenager when the Nazis occupied Poland.
 Active in the underground youth movement, she lived as a Polish non-Jew in Warsaw, outside of the ghetto, and worked as a courier, carrying out illegal missions such as hiding people, smuggling documents, and organizing the Warsaw Ghetto Uprising.
 She was the only one in her family to survive and came to the United States in 1946, writing a memoir about her experiences.
 Read her interview in our Digital Collections.

 Egon Loebner was an accomplished student in Czechoslovakia, who dreamed of becoming a diplomat but chose engineering because he knew he would have to emigrate due to antisemitism.
 He survived the ghettos, the camps Theresienstadt and Auschwitz, and lost nearly his entire family.
 His engineering skills saved his life many times during the war.
 He later came to the U.S. where he met Albert Einstein and got Einstein's recommendation to study physics, helping to develop today’s flat screen televisions.
 Read his interview in our Digital Collections.